Military history of Asian Americans: War of 1812

 During the War of 1812, General Andrew Jackson recorded that "Manilamen" had fought under his general command in defense of New Orleans, under the direct command of Jean Baptiste Lafitte.
 Following the war, at least one Filipino American, Augustin Feliciano, continued to serve in the U.S. Navy.
 From the end of the War of 1812 to the beginning of the American Civil War, Asian Americans were not recorded in the annals of U.S. military history.

 American Civil War

 Many more Asian Americans served in the forces of both sides of the Civil War, being born in various places including Amoy, Batavia, Bombay, Borneo, Burma, Calcutta, Canton, Changchow, Ceylon, China, East Indies, Goa, Kingdom of Hawaii, Hong Kong, India, Japan, Java, Lahore, Manila, Malaya, Mauritius, Moulmein, the Philippines, Siam, Singapore, and Sumatra.

-Indian-American Charles J. Simons was the first Asian-American awarded the Medal of Honor, for his actions during the American Civil War in the Battle of the Crater in 1864.
+Indian-American Charles J. Simons, an Anglo-Indian, was awarded the Medal of Honor, for his actions during the American Civil War in the Battle of the Crater in 1864.

 Below is listed in alphabetical order.

 Burmese Americans

-William C. Lutter, born in Moulmein, Burma in c.
-1840, enlisted in New York for one year as a United States Navy sailor in September 1862.
+William C. Lutter, born in Moulmein, Burma circa 1840, enlisted in New York for one year as a United States Navy sailor in September 1862.
 He served onboard the USS Mohican.